 In his role as Freenome’s Chief Scientific Officer, Jimmy is responsible for scientific strategy, research operations, and growing the company’s world-class scientific team.
 He brings a proven record of translating cutting-edge research into commercial success, with a focus on the development and launch of blood-based assays for cancer monitoring and detection of molecular residual disease.

-Dr. Lin holds an MD and a PhD in Cellular and Molecular Medicine from Johns Hopkins School of Medicine, as well as a Master of Health Sciences in Bioinformatics from Johns Hopkins School of Public Health.
-As an undergraduate at Yale, he majored in Cognitive Science and Molecular Biophysics & Biochemistry.
-Dr. Lin was a 2016 Senior TED Fellow and is the Founder and President of the Rare Genomics Institute.
+Jimmy holds an MD and a PhD in Cellular and Molecular Medicine from Johns Hopkins School of Medicine, as well as a Master of Health Sciences in Bioinformatics from Johns Hopkins School of Public Health.
+As an undergraduate at Yale University, he majored in Cognitive Science and Molecular Biophysics & Biochemistry.
+Jimmy was a 2016 Senior TED Fellow and is the Founder and President of the Rare Genomics Institute.